 Kind regards from the west bank

-I (70 years old) will probably be vaccinated with AstraZeneca on April 18th, 2021.
-Since I have been suffering from migraines for about 60 years, I suspect a severe migraine as a vaccination reaction.
+I (70 years old) am scheduled to receive the AstraZeneca vaccine on April 18, 2021.
+Since I have suffered from migraines for approximately 60 years, I suspect a severe migraine as a reaction to the vaccine.

-Question: 1.
-Is there a risk of sinus vein thrombosis in migraine patients due to the vaccination - especially since I was once diagnosed with an anastomosis in the brain?
+Questions: 1.
+Is there a risk of cerebral venous thrombosis for migraine patients who receive the vaccine – especially since I was previously diagnosed with a cerebral anastomosis? and

 Annegret Schröter